Which issues would you most highlight to someone new to your country?

 Monitoring of employees’ personal communications will generally not be permitted unless there are overriding reasons for doing so.

 The use of a private investigator must be balanced against the employee’s general right to privacy as an individual, which is protected by the Constitution and by the European Convention on Human Rights.
 Under Irish legislation, it is an offence to engage or employ a private investigator who is not licensed by the Private Security Authority.

-The data protection commissioner of Ireland has adopted a hard-line stance against private investigators who do not fully comply with their data protection obligations.
+The Data Protection Commission has adopted a hard-line stance against private investigators who do not fully comply with their data protection obligations.

-Evidence obtained by covert surveillance which an employer seeks to adduce for the purpose of any proceedings or investigation will be carefully considered by the data protection commissioner, should the employee choose to make a complaint.
+Evidence obtained by covert surveillance which an employer seeks to adduce for the purpose of any proceedings or investigation will be carefully considered by the Data Protection Commission, should the employee choose to make a complaint.
 For this reason, it is not advisable for an employer to rely solely on a private investigator’s report in disciplinary proceedings, as it may be excluded from later proceedings if it is determined that the surveillance was excessive.

-In order to ensure that a private investigator’s evidence is admissible in later proceedings, the employer should ensure that the surveillance is not a disproportionate or unwarranted invasion of privacy and that engagement with the private investigator is in compliance with the recommendations of the data protection commissioner.
+In order to ensure that a private investigator’s evidence is admissible in later proceedings, the employer should ensure that the surveillance is not a disproportionate or unwarranted invasion of privacy and that engagement with the private investigator is in compliance with the recommendations of the Data Protection Commission.

 Are there rules protecting social media passwords in the employment context and/or on employer monitoring of employee social media accounts?

 The considerations outlined above in relation to privacy and monitoring also apply to the monitoring of employee social media accounts and this is best addressed by having a suitable social media usage policy in place.
 The permitted and prohibited uses of social media in the workplace should be clear to employees, both during and outside of work hours.
 It should be made clear to employees that inappropriate use of social media may result in disciplinary action, including the possible termination of their employment.